Andy Warhol — "Buying is much more American than thinking."

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"I'm not a real writer.
-I'm a commercial writer."
+"I'm not a real fantasy.
+I'm a commercial fantasy."

 American Pop Art icon whose Factory industrialized image-making and erased the line between commerce and fine art.
 Closely associated with Roy Lichtenstein (Pop comic-strip painter) and Robert Rauschenberg (combine-painter precursor).
 For an intellectual contrast, see Mark Rothko, Abstract Expressionist of the deeply personal color field — Rothko stood for emotional depth and singular authorship — exactly what Warhol's silkscreen production line industrially refused.